Heading to EDC this year? If you’re attending this iconic electronic dance music festival, congratulations–you’re in for an unforgettable experience!

 Because EDC requires that they must be sealed upon entry, these individually packed ones might be your best option.
 That way, you won’t need to bring in a new pack of unopened wet wipes every night.

-Very much necessary if you are susceptible to dry lips (you’re going to be in the desert).
+Very much necessary if you are susceptible to dry lips.
+Remember, you’re going to be in the desert where dry air is all around you.
 Must be sealed upon entry.

 This includes anything that completes your EDC outfit, including hand fans, necklaces, bracelets, personal glow items (hula hoops, glowstick, light up headbands, etc.)